Dhii/output-renderer-abstract/README.md

 - [`StringableRenderCatcherTrait`] - Intended for [`BlockInterface`], which is usually something that contains all data needed to produce output.
 Takes care of what happens when it is cast to string.
-- [`RenderCapableBlockTrait`] - Renders a template using an internal context.
+- [`RenderCapableTemplateBlockTrait`] - Renders a template using an internal context and template.
 - [`BlockAwareTrait`] - Internal functionality for storing and retrieving a block.
 Does minimal validation.
 Can be used to back up [`BlockAwareInterface`].
 - [`ContextAwareTrait`] - Internal functionality for storing and retrieving a context in the form of a [`ContainerInterface`].
 Can be used to back up [`ContextAwareInterface`].
 - [`RenderTemplateCapableTrait`] - Standardizes the process of rendering a template.
-Intended to complement [`RenderCapableBlockTrait`].
+Intended to complement [`RenderCapableTemplateBlockTrait`].
 - [`RendererAwareTrait`] - Internal functionality for storing and retrieving a renderer.
 Does minimal validation.
 Can be used to back up [`RendererAwareInterface`].